MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ f  │
     =#

-Further unlike `Filter`, which evaluates its argument for each element, the argument to `Take` is evaluated once, in the context of the input's *source*.
+Unlike `Filter`, which evaluates its argument for each element, the argument to `Take` is evaluated once, in the context of the input's *source*.

     unitknot[OneTo(3) >> Each(Lift('a':'c') >> Take(It))]
     #=>